Sia's Vintage Guitars

 Neck & Fretboard

 The neck is made of mahogany, with a rosewood fretboard.
-The fretboard has white "celluloid" binding that has aged into a lovely ivory colour.
+The fretboard has ivory coloured celluloid binding to give it a vintage look.
 The binding goes over the fret nibs, which provides for exceptional aesthetics and playing comfort, and is a rather laborious and difficult job for the craftsman.
-It has a beautiful 60s shaped neck profile, with a 25 1/2 inch scale, with 22 frets.
+It has a beautiful 60s shaped neck profile, with a 24.75 inch scale, with 22 large (not narrow vintage style) frets.
 Also, it is a set neck, not a bolt on - true to the original.
 And the neck joins he body at around the 20th fret just like the 1963 Type 1 SG that it is paying homage to (unlike joint at 18 fret like 50).

 Trussrod